UN Working Group on the issue of Discrimination Against Women in Law and in Practice (WGDAW)

 - Thematic analysis: eliminating discrimination against women in the area of health and safety, with a focus on the instrumentalization of women’s bodies (2016) – A/HRC/32/44: http://daccess-ods.un.org/access.nsf/Get?Open&DS=A/HRC/32/44&Lang=E

-The Current Thematic Report: Good practices in the eradication of DAW and the promotion of women’s empowerment
+The 2017 Thematic Report: Good practices in the eradication of DAW and the promotion of women’s empowerment

 Built into the mandate of the group from its inception was the impetus to collect “good practices” and to prepare a “compendium of good practices” related to the elimination of discrimination against women in law and practice.
-This will be the topic of the 2017 annual report, which must be prepared in 2016.
-This report will be coordinated by expert member Alda Facio, who will present the report as Chair of the Working Group to the Human Rights Council in June 2017.
-Ms. Facio has determined the focus of the “good practices” report in the context of the UNWGDAW’s mandate as follows:
+This was the topic of the 2017 annual report, coordinated by expert member Alda Facio, who presented the report as Chair of the Working Group to the Human Rights Council in June 2017.
+Ms. Facio determined the focus of the “good practices” report in the context of the UNWGDAW’s mandate as follows:

 The “good practices” compendium will use the law as a focal point for consideration of examples of meaningful change for women, by considering the processes by which good laws come into being and are implemented in ways that support women’s access to their human rights and fundamental freedoms.